edenden/ixmap/README.md

 manipulation of descripter rings and buffer allocation/deallocation in hugepages.
 It uses character devices exported by IXMAP kernel module, such as `/dev/ixmap0`.

-**IXMAP stack** processes IPv4/IPv6 lookup for each packet at wire-speed (14.88Mpps/core).
+**IXMAP stack** processes IPv4/IPv6 lookup for each packet at wire-speed(14.88Mpps/core).
-It also supports ARP/ND protocols injecting the packets into kernel network stack through TAP interfaces.
+It also supports ARP/ND protocols by injecting the packets into kernel network stack through TAP interfaces.
 After injection, The route/neighbor entries are automatically synchronized with the kernel via NETLINK socket.
 Moreover, it also injects packets destined to localhost so that you can use any existing network application on it.